Horseshoe Indianapolis

 Horseshoe Indianapolis (formerly Indiana Grand Racing & Casino and Indiana Live!) is a casino with a horse racing track in Shelbyville, Indiana owned and operated by Caesars Entertainment.
 It is the closest casino to Indianapolis.
 It offers gaming, restaurants, a gift shop and entertainment.
 The 233000 sqft facility has over 1,704 slot machines and live table games.
 It was built at a cost of more than $250 million.
+For Indiana fiscal year 2025, the casino generated gross gaming revenue of $332.2 million.